jaoeul/gingersnap/README.md

 an CPU emulator.
 This lets us run any arbitrary binary compiled for the emulated architecture fully under our control.
-The riscv 64i CPU architecture is the platform of choise for this project.
+The riscv 64i CPU architecture is the platform of choice for this project.
 The emulator is designed with multi-threading and affinity in mind, allowing us to run one emulator per cpu core.

 ## MMU
-We will need to be able to detect crashes.
-The MMU handles the memory required for the executable under test.
-It will implement byte-level permission, detecting when an illegal address has been accessed.
+The MMU (memory management unit) handles the memory required for the target executable.
+It implements byte-level permission, detecting when an illegal address has been accessed.

 ## Syscalls
 A binary that uses syscalls will not work in a pure CPU emulator.